Experimental action research as the preferred methodology in social, behavioral, health and human sciences

 Freire, P. (1972), Pedagogy of the Oppressed.
 Harmondsworth: Penguin.

-Greenhalgh, T., Howick, J. and Maskrey, N. (2014) Evidence Based Medicine: A Movement in Crisis?
+Greenhalgh, T., Howick, J., and Maskrey, N. (2014) Evidence-Based Medicine: A Movement in Crisis?
 BMJ, 348, g3725-g3725.

 Guba, E. G., & Lincoln, Y. S. (1994).
 Competing paradigms in qualitative research.
-In N. K. Denzin & Y. S. Lincoln (Eds.), Handbook of qualitative research Sage Publications, Inc., Thousand Oaks,105-117.
+N. K. Denzin & Y. S. Lincoln (Eds.), Handbook of qualitative research.
+Sage Publications, Inc., Thousand Oaks,105-117.

 Habermas, J. (1987).
 Knowledge and Human Interests.
 Boston: Polity Press

 Hernan, M. A., & Robins, J. M. (2016).
-Using big data to emulate a target trial when a randomized trial is not available.
+Using big data to mimic a target trial when a randomized trial is not available.
 American Journal of Epidemiology, 183(8), 758-764.

-Ioannidis, J. P. (2005).
-Why most published research findings are false.
+Ioannidis, J.P.
+(2005).
+Why are most of the published research findings wrong?
 PLoS Medicine, 2(8), e124.

 Kemmis, S., & McTaggart, R. (2005).
 Participatory action research.
-In N. K. Denzin & Y. S. Lincoln (Eds.), The SAGE handbook of qualitative research (3rd ed., pp. 559-604), Sage, Thousand Oaks.
+N. K. Denzin & Y. S. Lincoln (Eds.), SAGE qualitative research handbook (3rd ed., pp. 559-604), Sage, Thousand Oaks.

 Lewin, K. (1946).
-Action research and minority problems.
+Action research and minority issues.
 Journal of Social Issues, 2(4), 34-46.

 Lincoln, Y. S., & Guba, E. G. (1985).
-Naturalistic inquiry.
-Beverly Hills, CA: Sage.
+Natural questioning.
+Beverly Hills, California: Sage.

 McNiff, J. (2013).
 Action research: Principles and practice (3rd ed.).
 Routledge.

 McNiff, J., & Whitehead, J. (2011).
-All you need to know about action research.
-2nd Edition, Sage Publications, London.
+Everything you need to know about action research.
+2nd Edition, Sage Publications, Landon.

 Miller, F. G., & Brody, H. (2003).
-A critique of clinical equipoise: Therapeutic misconception in the ethics of clinical trials.
-The Hastings Center Report, 33(3), 19-28.
+Critique of clinical equilibrium: The therapeutic fallacy in the ethics of clinical trials.
+Hastings Central Report, 33(3), 19-28.

 Pawson, R., & Tilley, N. (1997).
-Realistic evaluation.
+Realistic assessment.
 Sage Publications, Inc.

 Tashakkori, A., & Teddlie, C. (2010).
-SAGE handbook of mixed methods in social & behavioral research (2nd ed.).
-SAGE Publications, Inc.,Thousand Oaks.
+SAGE handbook on mixed methods in social and behavioural research (2nd ed.).
+SAGE Publications, Inc., Thousand Oaks.

 Weber, M. (1949).
-The methodology of the social sciences.
-Free Press.
+Methodology of social sciences.
+Free press.

 Whitehead, D., & Schneider, Z. (2013).
-Mixed-Methods Research in Nursing and Midwifery Research: Methods and Appraisal for Evidence-Based Practice.
+Mixed Methods Research in Nursing and Midwifery Research: Methods and Evaluation for Evidence-Based Practice.
 In Z. Schneider, & D. Whitehead (Eds.), Mixed Methods Research (4th ed., pp. 263-284).
 Elsevier-Mosby.

 Downloads